Rice Pilaf with Dried Fruit and Nuts

-This fragrant rice pilaf with fruit and nuts is the perfect dish to dress a dinner table.
-Jeweled with almond, cashews, raisins, apricots and lightly flavored with aromatic spices of cinnamon and cardamom.
-Serve it on its own or alongside other meat dishes for a festive flare.
+This fragrant basmati rice pilaf with fruit and nuts is the perfect rice to dress a dinner table.
+Jeweled with almonds, cashews, raisins, apricots, and lightly flavored with spices of cinnamon and cardamom.
+Serve it on its own or alongside other main courses for a festive flair.
 This simple and easy rice takes only 20 minutes to cook.

-If you have ever eaten at an Indian or Middle Eastern restaurant you may have seen savory rice dish with fruits and nuts.
+If you have ever eaten at an Indian or Middle Eastern restaurant, you may have seen a savory rice dish with fruits and nuts.
 It is very common and also very festive.
-Often served alongside other meat dishes.
+Often, it’s served alongside meat dishes.

 The best thing about this rice pilaf is that kids love it.
-Growing up this was a favorite so mom made it often and now it's my kid's favorite too.
-The sweetness of the raisins, apricots and smooth soft nuts just melt in your mouth with all those aromatic flavors of cinnamon, cardamom, cloves.
-For my kids, this is a meal on its own.
+Growing up, this was our favorite.
+So mom made it often, and now it’s my kids’ favorite too.
+The sweetness of the raisins, apricots, and smooth, soft nuts just melt in your mouth with all those aromatic flavors of cinnamon, cardamom, and cloves.
+For my kids, this is a meal in itself.

 Ingredients and substitutes